-Trump Reportedly Selects Huntsman As U.S. Ambassador To Russia
+Trump Reportedly Selects Jon Huntsman As U.S. Ambassador To Russia

 America

-Trump Reportedly Selects Huntsman As U.S. Ambassador To Russia
+Trump Reportedly Selects Jon Huntsman As U.S. Ambassador To Russia

-President Trump has reportedly offered former Utah Gov. Jon Huntsman the job of U.S. ambassador to Moscow.
+President Trump has reportedly offered former Utah Gov. Jon Huntsman the job of U.S. ambassador to Russia.
 Huntsman has been a U.S. ambassador twice before, in Singapore (1992-1993) and China (2009-2011).

 Like all ambassadorships, the position requires Senate confirmation — but the diplomatic posting to Moscow was expected to face particular scrutiny in light of ongoing investigations into Russia's attempts to meddle in U.S. politics and reports of repeated contacts between Trump's campaign and Russian officials.